 - Milk - Whole or 2% milk.

 - Lemon zest (about 1 lemon) and lemon juice - The zest is key to brightness - don't skip it.
-For extra lemon punch, add a few drops of lemon extract or finish with a lemon glaze:
+For extra lemon punch, add a few drops of lemon extract or finish with a lemon glaze.
+I used plenty of lemon and lemon zest here too: Lemon Blueberry Cake.

 - All-purpose flour